top of page

 In today’s fast-paced world, creatives are often forced to juggle multiple projects.
-Multitasking may seem like a prerequisite that industry professionals must possess, but it can largely impact the quality and efficiency of creative work.
-So, in what ways does multitasking affect it and how can we resolve its issues?
+Multitasking may seem necessary for industry professionals, but it can greatly affect the quality and efficiency of creative work.
+So, in what ways does multitasking affect it, and how can we resolve its issues?

-Multitasking is commonly perceived as a skill that exponentially increases productivity—why wouldn’t it, right?
-Handling multiple tasks at once means that you’ll get work in half the time it would take to do them individually.
+People commonly perceive multitasking as a skill that increases productivity—why wouldn’t it, right?
+Handling multiple tasks at once means that you’ll get work done in half the time it would take to do them individually.
 However, when done ineffectively, it can lead to multiple issues instead.
-Counterintuitively, multitasking can lead to human error, wasted time and burnout—fatal to creative artists.
+In contrast, multitasking can lead to human error, wasted time, and burnout, fatal to creative artists.

 Quality vs. Quantity